-The Rare Breeding Birds Panel is working with the RSPB to run a national Willow Tit survey in 2019 and 2020, with support from several other organisations and county bird clubs.
+The Rare Breeding Birds Panel, RSPB and Welsh Ornithological Society are delivering the first national Willow Tit survey during 2019 and 2020.
+The aim is for county-level surveys to be conducted across the known range by Willow Tit study groups, county bird clubs and other organisations.
+The photo of a Willow Tit (left) is provided courtesy of RSPB Images/Ian Butler.
 Below you can find more information and links to copies of the survey instructions and forms.
 If you would like to get involved, please get in touch with the RBBP Secretary or the national organiser Simon Wotton.

 Why survey Willow Tits?

-Our endemic race of Willow Tit is the second-fastest declining species in the UK (after the Turtle Dove) making it a red-listed species.
-Willow Tits are highly sedentary, remaining in an area close to their breeding territory throughout the year.
-In recent years, they’ve been lost from large areas of southern and eastern England.
+Our endemic race of Willow Tit Poecile montanus kleinschmidti is the second-fastest declining species in the UK (after the Turtle Dove) and is Red-listed.
+RSPB and others have conducted research into causes of decline, and are trialling woodland management solutions for Willow Tits.
+They are highly sedentary, remaining in an area close to their breeding territory throughout the year.
+In recent years, they have been lost from large areas of southern and eastern England.
 Due to the declining numbers, monitoring is becoming increasingly difficult.
 While the BTO/JNCC/RSPB UK Breeding Bird Survey is still able to produce an annual trend, the sample had fallen to just 28 squares by 2017.The RBBP added Willow Tit to its list of species reported annually in 2010, but it is difficult to get complete coverage in those areas where it is still relatively numerous.
-Our reported totals (2010-2016) have been remarkably consistent, falling in the range 620-680 pairs, and although it is likely that the UK population is significantly larger than that, we simply don't know at the moment.
-Although, currently, the collation of records by the RBBP is insufficient to enable robust population estimates, measures of change or maps of current distribution to be produced, RBBP data have proven useful for the design of this survey.
+Our reported totals (2010-2017) have been remarkably consistent, falling in the range 620-730 pairs, but this is likely to be a gross underestimate owing to limited coverge in those core areas.
+Although collation of records by the RBBP is nevertheless useful, it is currently insufficient to produce robust population estimates, measures of change or maps of current distribution - hence the need for a national survey.
+RBBP data have proven useful for the design of this survey.